reach-sh/reach-lang/docs/src/tut/mkt/index.md

 ```

 The first line of the output is the line of interest.
-That will be leveraged upon in giving the `{!rsh} Participant`s autonomy as the project for this section is developed.
+That will be leveraged in giving the `{!rsh} Participant`s autonomy as the project for this section is developed.

 That is the basics of how the `./reach run` command works.